jackwhittle/What_matters_in_English_schools/README.md

 However, before these recommendations are implemented, the data for other school years needs to be analysed, to ascertain whether the explanatory factors for those years are similar to 2017-18.

-### There are three risks to the models that I have built which need to be considered:
+### There are three key risks to the models that I have built which need to be considered:
 1) The 50% of progress that is unexplained by the model could have more important actions that need to be taken.
 I believe that the most important factor for determining progress is teacher quality (driven itself by Head Teacher quality) but I could not find data on that
 2) Schools may focus on influencing the results for their school overall to the detriment of childrens' progress
 3) The smallest 30% of schools (accounting for only 5% of children) are excluded from data for reasons of anonymity, but they may affect the overall findings

 ## Want to find out more?
-There is one Powerpoint presentation summarising the results, and four Jupyter Notebook files that form the core of the analysis:
+There is one Powerpoint presentation summarising the results (called 'GCSEs_JTW_Sep_19_vFINAL_published.ppt'), and four Jupyter Notebook files that form the core of the analysis:

 1) **1_GCSEs_Model_Tech_Report_Sep_19.ipynb**: technical report of the whole project, from data cleaning to modeling to findings and recommendations.
 2) **2_GCSEs_Data_Cleaning_Sep_19.ipynb**: step by step walk through of the data cleaning to get a usable dataset (includes imputation).